Hinterhaeltiger/bettycore/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project - DO NOT request support for older versions of Minecraft - The project's whole purpose is implementing APIs for the newest versions of Minecraft.
 title: ''
 labels: ''
 assignees: ''

 ---

-__DO NOT request support for older versions of Minecraft - The project's whole purpose is implementing APIs for the newest versions of Minecraft.__

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]